nekesa-w/afyazone_fitnessapp/README.md

-# FitBuddy - Your Ultimate Fitness Companion
+# AfyaZone - Your Ultimate Fitness Companion

-FitBuddy is a fitness application built with Kotlin, designed to help you achieve your health and wellness goals.
-Whether you're a beginner or a seasoned fitness enthusiast, FitBuddy provides a personalized and comprehensive experience to enhance your fitness journey.
+AfyaZone is a fitness application built with Kotlin, designed to help you achieve your health and wellness goals.
+Whether you're a beginner or a seasoned fitness enthusiast, AfyaZone provides a personalized and comprehensive experience to enhance your fitness journey.

 ## Features